-- 1. Pullets-2 female birds of the same breed less than one year of age on show day. - 2.
+- 1. Pullets-2 female birds of the same breed that are not yet laying eggs. - 2.
 Hens-2 female birds of the same breed one year of age or more on show day

-Class 2 Fancy Breeds
+Class 2: Exhibition Breeds

 4-H member may exhibit 2 entries in each of the following classes: